anish7600/rust_static_site_generator/Readme.md

 > This project was casually coded.

- > Minor Changes: Code-level and component-level documentation has been added.
+ > Minor Changes: Auto-generated code-level and component-level documentation has been added.